Rome

 To put Rome's size in perspective, its area of 1,285 km² is about 1.2x smaller than London.
 Meanwhile, San Francisco at 121 km² is about 1.2x the size of Paris (city proper).

-A cultural and financial center in Northern California.
-Nicknamed "SF", San Francisco has an area of 121 km² and is home to 0.9 million people.
+Nicknamed "The City by the Bay", San Francisco has an area of 121 km² and is home to 0.9 million people.
 Its history stretches back to 1776.
 Visitors come for Golden Gate Bridge, Alcatraz Island, Cable cars, and much more.
 Getting around is easy with the BART & Muni.

 Looking beyond city limits, the San Francisco metropolitan area covers 6,984 km², which is 1.3x larger than greater Rome at 5,352 km².
 The San Francisco metro area is also more populous, with 4.7 million people compared to 4.3 million.